k21971/EvilHack/doc/evilhack-changelog.md

 - New monsters: Ent, Elder Ent, Petrified Ent
 - Fix: Drow monsters aren't supposed to be able to spin webs
 - Fix: a couple bugs from commit 61f44f6 (bracers)
+- Fix: Infidels would not receive second clue from the sanctum high priest if a pet killed the quest leader